Updated: Jul 29

 For smaller or more flat items that are being dipped, such as a light switch or phone covers, you can tape off the border of the film to lay on the water and hydrate.

-Using tank/tub that allow for barriers rather than masking off borders can be used.
+Using tank/tub that allow for barriers can be used.
 This allows the film to naturally expand/contract as needed when hydrating and dipping.
 Google for other methods of containing your film.
 PVC pipe works pretty well as containment.
-It can modified & made any size to fit your project
+It can modified & made any size to fit your project.
+Also laying tape in the water to frame the around the film while waiting for 1 minute to pass works great.

 Here’s a few links to on line providers I use: